Some Die Young

 "Some Die Young" is a song by Swedish singer-songwriter Laleh, taken as the lead single from her fourth studio album, Sjung.
 It was released in Scandinavia on 22 January 2012 through Warner Music Sweden, and in Germany on 30 August 2013 through Universal Music Germany.
 The pop song was written and produced by Laleh, and comes after her appearance on Swedish reality television show Så mycket bättre.
 Lyrically, the song discusses the loss of a loved one but also the need not to give up following this and holding out hope that things will eventually get better.
 Musically, the backdrop of the song contains swooping melodies and an upbeat tempo.
-The song has been credited as an unofficial soundtrack for those who lost people in the 2011 Norwegian attacks, with newspaper articles, university lectures and a number of fan videos to this effect emerging.
+The song has been credited as an unofficial soundtrack for those who lost people in the 2011 Norway attacks, with newspaper articles, university lectures and a number of fan videos to this effect emerging.

 The song was simultaneously released with the on air on sale method, receiving no prior promotion.
 "Some Die Young" garnered positive reviews from music critics, with some describing it as a perfect segue from her success on Så mycket bättre.
 Commercially, "Some Die Young" made a large impact across Scandinavia.
 In Sweden it was certified double platinum, peaking at number 9 on the Sverigetopplistan and number 2 on the DigiListan.
 In Norway, the song peaked at number 1 and remained at the top of the chart for eight weeks.
 It is the twentieth best selling single of all time in Norway and has been certified 14× Platinum.
 "Some Die Young" also charted in Denmark and Finland.
 The single was also a considerable success on radio, topping the Norwegian airplay chart for a number of weeks and entering the top ten in Sweden.
 Laleh performed the song for the first time at the 2012 P3 Guld Awards in Gothenburg.

 It was her first single which was released internationally outside of Scandinavia.
 After signing with Universal Music Germany, "Some Die Young" was released in Germany on 30 August 2013.
 A new music video was created for the German release specifically.